Newa Chopstix | Asian Fusion

-Newa Chopstix offers blends of exotic chilies, mouthwatering ginger and authentic cultural sauces.
-Every dish awakens your tastebuds to irresistible new flavours and sensations.
+Newa Chopstix offers blends of exotic chilies, mouthwatering ginger, and authentic cultural sauces.
+Every dish awakens your tastebuds to irresistible new flavors and sensations.

-Other house favourites include; Biryani, Mutton and Chicken Korma.
+Other house favorites include; Biryani, Mutton and Chicken Korma.

-Raman and his entire team created an extraordinary restaurant with a charming dining room which feels like his home rather than a restaurant.
+Raman and his entire team created an excellent restaurant with a charming dining room that feels like his home rather than a restaurant.

-The staff welcomes you with a familiarity and friendliness that makes you feel like long time friends.
+The staff welcomes you with familiarity and friendliness that makes you feel like long time friends.

 Newa Chopstix | Philipsburg, Sint Maarten, easy overview: